spear-sim/spear/examples/import_stanford_dataset/README.md

   - `SPEAR.PAKS_DIR` is a directory containing scene data in the form of PAK files.
   - `SPEAR.PAKS_VERSION_TAG` is the name of a custom version tag for the PAK file we generate in this example.

-Your `user_config.yaml` file only needs to specify the value of a parameter if it differs from the defaults defined in the `python/config` directory.
-You can browse this directory for a complete set of all user-configurable parameters.

 ### Building a PAK file

 In order to run this example, you need to build a PAK file containing the Stanford assets as follows.